WorkRoutine/OpenDevice/bus/demo_bus/README.md

 The common templet for register a new virtual bus into system.

-## Filr/Dirent list
+## File/Dirent list

   * base/

-    This basic routine to register a new virtual bus into system.
+    This is basic routine to register a new virtual bus into system.
 It offer basic device function to register a new device into bus or to unregister a device from bus.

+  * bus_driver

+    This is basic routine to register a new driver into bus or unregister a driver from bus.

 ## Core function